andrew/ultimate-awesome/README.md

 - [Awesome-Interleaving-Reasoning](https://github.com/Osilly/Awesome-Interleaving-Reasoning) - Interleaving Reasoning: Next-Generation Reasoning Systems for AGI.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-rust-cloud-native](https://github.com/awesome-rust-cloud-native/awesome-rust-cloud-native) - A curated list of awesome Cloud Native Rust frameworks, libraries and software.
-- [Active-SLAM-Paper-List](https://github.com/CASIA-LONG/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-pulumi](https://github.com/pulumiverse/awesome-pulumi) - Curated list of resources on Pulumi.
 - [awesome-long2short-on-lrms](https://github.com/hongcheng-gao/awesome-long2short-on-lrms) - Awesome-Long2short-on-LRMs is a collection of state-of-the-art, novel, exciting long2short methods on large reasoning models.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [Awesome-Transformer-based-SLAM](https://github.com/KwanWaiPang/Awesome-Transformer-based-SLAM) - Paper Survey for Transformer-based SLAM.
-- [awesome-marketing](https://github.com/marketingtoolslist/awesome-marketing) - A curated list of awesome marketing tools and resources.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).
 - [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
 Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of cloud storage providers for individuals and family sorted by minimal plan price.